SQream/sqream_docs/operational_guides/monitoring_query_performance.rst

    The metadata skipping has performed very well, and has pre-filtered the data for us by pruning unnecessary chunks.

-Common Solutions for Improving Filtering
+Common solutions for improving filtering
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * Use :ref:`clustering keys and naturally ordered data<data_clustering>` in your filters.